- About Motor Vehicle Accident Compensation

 2. Notify the insurer

-Inform the insurance company (or government agency) about the road accident, including the date, time, who was involved, etc.
+Inform your own and the other driver’s insurance company (or government agency) about the road accident, including the date, time, who was involved, etc. This information helps process the claim faster and starts the repair process.

 3. Seek advice from a car crash lawyer

-An experienced car accident lawyer can explain your legal position and right to claim compensation.
+An experienced car accident lawyer can explain your legal position and the next steps to claiming compensation.

-Next, you lodge a claim that addresses the insurer’s requirements.
+Next, you lodge a claim online that addresses the insurer’s requirements.

 5. Negotiate a settlement